shikhasy17/coffee-store-expansion-location-intelligence/README.md

 GROUP BY 1

--- -- Q.8
--- Average Sale vs Rent
--- Find each city and their average sale per customer and avg rent per customer
+-- Q.8 Find each city and their average sale per customer and avg rent per customer

--- Conclusions

 WITH city_table
 AS